Climate-Smart Travel: 10 Sustainable Travel Tips That Are More Useful Than “Don’t Fly” [Part 5]

 - Part 4: Should You Buy Carbon Offsets for Your Travel or… Something Else?

-A few posts ago in this series, I calculated my carbon footprint from the 30 flights I took in 2022.
+A few posts ago in this series, I calculated my carbon footprint from the 30 flights I took in a year.
 The number I came up with was just slightly over 16 metric tonnes of CO2.

 That is, statistically and technically speaking, a shit ton of carbon emissions.
 Excuse my French, but my god, it’s a lot.